Andrew Buchanan (New Zealand politician)

 Andrew Buchanan (10 December 1807 – 4 September 1877) was a member of the New Zealand Legislative Council from 24 July 1862 to 30 June 1874, when he resigned.

 Early life

 Buchanan was born at Heathfield, St. Anns, Jamaica on 10 December 1807, the fourth son (and eighth child) of George Buchanan (1758–1826) a Scots-born sugar planter and Jane Gowie (1777–1815) daughter of a Scottish St. Kitts planter.

 In 1816, following the death of his mother, he returned to Great Britain with the remainder of his family and settled at Sherborne, Dorset.
-He completed his education in Sherborne before traveling to Paris to study medicine.
+He completed his education in Sherborne before travelling to Paris to study medicine.

 Whilst in Paris he became embroiled in the 1830 Polish uprising against the Russians (the November Uprising or Cadet War q.v.) and, finding his sympathies lay with the Poles, joined the Polish Army as a surgeon, remaining with them until the Russians finally put down the uprising in 1831.